Five diverse field trips are offered to you as part of this symposium.

 (Guides: Raphael Quentin de Gromard, Tim Ivanic) The far west and southwest Yilgarn represents perhaps the most geodynamically complex portion of the Yilgarn Craton and has recently become one of Western Australia’s prime new exploration frontiers.
 Recent work by the Geological Survey of Western Australia has proposed that the boundary between the c.
 3010–2635 Ma Youanmi Terrane and the c.
 2705–2610 Ma South West Terrane of the Archean Yilgarn Craton be relocated approximately 200 km to the southwest along the southwestern deformation front of the newly defined c.
 2665–2635 Ma Corrigin Tectonic Zone (CTZ).
 This three day excursion will visit key exposures of tectonized greenstones and high-grade gneisses in the well-exposed Toodyay-Northam area (about 100 km from Perth).
 The field sites will be an ideal platform from which to discuss the geological history of the southwest Yilgarn, the rationale for location of the terrane boundary and implications for Au–Cu, Ni–PGE, Ti–V, VMS, and Fe mineral systems.

-FT3 – Out with the old, in with the new — a traverse across the Archean-Proterozoic boundary in the Mount Bruce Supergroup (July 29-Aug 4)
+FT3 – Out with the old, in with the new — a traverse across the Archean-Proterozoic boundary in the Mount Bruce Supergroup (29 July – 4 August 2023)

 (Guides: David Martin, Heather Howard) The Archean-Proterozoic boundary has always been regarded as reflecting a fundamental change in Earth surface processes and environments.
 However, the practicality of the currently accepted chronometric definition is increasingly being questioned.
 This trip will explore these processes and their products as documented in the exceptional Neoarchean to earliest Paleoproterozoic exposures of the Fortescue, Hamersley and Turee Creek Groups in Western Australia, and evaluate candidates for a chronostratigraphic GSSP related to the Great Oxidation Event.

-FT4 – A traverse across the Yilgarn Craton in Western Australia – from the Jack Hills to the Youanmi Terrane (July 29-Aug 4)
+FT4 – A traverse across the Yilgarn Craton in Western Australia – from the Jack Hills to the Youanmi Terrane (29 July – 4 August 2023)

 (Guides: Tony Kemp, Ivan Zibra) The one-week excursion will feature an west to east traverse across the northern Yilgarn Craton, combining geophysical, structural, geochemical, geochronological and isotopic data to outline the tectono-magmatic and metamorphic evolution of this large remnant of Eo- to Neoarchean continental crust.
 The excursion will start in the western corner of the craton, in the Narryer Terrane.
 Rocks of the Mt Narryer and Jack Hills metasedimentary belts, which both contain Hadean (> 4000 Ma) detrital zircon crystals, will be examined, along with flanking ancient quartzofeldspathic gneisses that have protolith ages from 3730 Ma to 2750 Ma.
 Granitic outcrops associated with cratonisation from 2680-2620 Ma will also be visited.
 In the western part of the Youanmi Terrane, the excursion will mainly focus on the structures developed during the c.
 2730–2660 Ma Yilgarn Orogeny, with the aim of discussing the relationship between shearing, magmatism and crustal evolution from the thin-section scale up to the crustal scale.
 Main highlights include the Moyagee Fault near Mount Magnet, which represents the oldest-known seismogenic fault on Earth.
 The final part of the excursion will offer an overview on the c.
 2750 Ma Yalgoo Dome, offering a glimpse of the tectonic style that prevailed during preorogenic times, which was characterized by large-scale granitic diapirism.

-(Guides: Steffen Hagemann, Nico Thébaud) The Yilgarn Craton has long been recognised as having world class Au endowment.
+(Guides: Marco Fiorentini, Nico Thébaud) The Yilgarn Craton has long been recognised as having world class Au and Ni endowment.
 Yet the endowment varies dramatically between terranes of the Yilgarn and between constituent geological domains, showing a tendency to cluster in districts or ‘camps’.
-The one week excursion will visit classic geological localities and gold deposits from the Yilgarn Craton showcasing the deposit style diversity and focusing on Au mineral system formation from regional down to deposit scale formation.
+The one week excursion will visit classic geological localities and both nickel and gold deposits from the Yilgarn Craton showcasing the deposit style diversity and focusing on mineral system formation from regional down to deposit scale formation.